Patient and Visitor FAQs

 Can I bring my children to appointments?

-- At the Yellow, Orange and Red Levels, children under the age of 18 are not permitted to visit the hospital, emergency department or outpatient locations (unless they are the parent of a child).
+- At the Yellow, Orange and Red Levels, children under the age of 18 are not permitted to visit the hospital, emergency department or outpatient locations (unless they are the parent or guardian of a hospitalized patient or a care partner of a patient at the end of life).

-- At the Yellow and Orange level, an exception may be made for patients at outpatient centers if the child is the infant of a nursing mother.
+- An exception may be made for patients at outpatient centers if the child is the infant of a nursing mother.
 Please speak with your doctor's office when scheduling your appointment if you believe that you will require an exception to this policy.

 - At the Green Level, children are permitted.